llvm/circt/docs/RationaleRTL-SV.md

 Verilog has a broad notion of what can be named outside the context of its declaration.
 This is compounded by the many tools which have additional source files which refer to verilog names (e.g. tcl files).
-However, we do not what to require that every wire, register, instance, localparam, port, etc which can be named not be touched by passes.
+However, we do not want to require that every wire, register, instance, localparam, port, etc which can be named not be touched by passes.
 We want only entities marked as public facing to impede transformation.